GeoscienceAustralia/sira/docs/source/ch05_fragility_attribution.rst

 3. Utilisation of heuristic engineering judgment in adapting damage models for other components assessed to have similar fragility.
 There are many fragility models published in the literature.
-The literature review and model compilation produced by the Syner-G Project :cite:`Pitilakis-etal-2014`. sponsored by the European Commission presents a wide range of electricity sector component models.
-Its key references included works by Vanzi :cite:`Vanzi1996`, Anagnos :cite:`Anagnos1999` and the HAZUS Technical Manual :cite:`FEMA2003`.
+The literature review and model compilation produced by the Syner-G Project :cite:`Pitilakis-etal-2014`, sponsored by the European Commission presents a wide range of electricity sector component models.
+   Some key references include works by Vanzi :cite:`Vanzi1996`, Anagnos :cite:`Anagnos1999` and the HAZUS Technical Manual :cite:`FEMA2003`.
    HAZUS includes fragility functions for a wider range of facilities and subcomponents than those presented in the Syner-G Project.